Sadness

 The 988 Suicide & Crisis Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week in the United States.
 Available in English and Spanish.

-Grief & loss, Trauma, Online livechat, Text line, Hotline, Crisis support, For a loved one, Depression, Suicide
+Grief & loss, Trauma, Coping with discrimination & stigma, Crisis support, Guilt, Loneliness, Non-substance addiction, Sadness, Shame, Substance use, Worry, Online livechat, Text line, Hotline, Crisis support, For a loved one, Depression, Suicide

 • Helpline | Text line